Nomenclature of Indian Revenue Service gets a makeover

-New Delhi, Feb 9 (IANS) The Department of Personnel and Training (DoPT) has approved a change in the nomenclature of the Indian Revenue Service (IRS).
+New Delhi: The Department of Personnel and Training (DoPT) has approved a change in the nomenclature of the Indian Revenue Service (IRS).

 The approval of the Revenue Department under the Finance Ministry had been sought for the change in nomenclature from Indian Revenue Service (Customs and Central Excise) to Indian Revenue Service (Customs and Indirect Taxes).